13 Things You NEED To Know About Maine Coons

 The average cost per month of owning a Maine Coon is roughly $50 to $475, depending upon the items you purchase, or the vet you visit.

-Whether you need to buy more food, new toys, annual vaccinations, a larger cat tower or have unexpected costly veterinary bills, all these costs have to be paid.
+Whether you need to buy more food, new toys, annual vaccinations, a larger cat tower, or unexpectedly costly veterinary bills, all these costs must be paid.

 These are my favorite extra-large cat trees, which are perfectly designed for Maine Coon cat owners.